macchiato-framework/macchiato-framework.github.io/macchiato-docs/resources/templates/md/docs/getting-started.md

 * the `src` folder contains the application source code
 * the `test` folder contains test code and test assets
 * the `public` folder contains any static assets for the application
-* the `projct.clj` file is used to manage the build configuration
+* the `project.clj` file is used to manage the build configuration

 ## Developing the Application